November 1, 2017

 7. The perfect layer

-Christmas came early last year when MEC sent me a prototype of the Light Obsession Hoodie.
+Christmas came early last year when MEC sent me a prototype of the Northern Light Hoodie.
 It instantly got bumped up to the top of my Favourite MEC Softgoods List.
 It’s like you’re wrapped in 50,000-count bedsheets, while staying warm.
 It packs up really well and layers perfectly.

 7. High-traction skins